Federal Highway Administration: Background

-The FHWA was preceded by several government departments and private organizations that oversaw the development of roads in the United States.

-The Office of Road Inquiry (ORI) was founded in 1893.
-In 1905, that organization's name was changed to the Office of Public Roads (OPR) which became a division of the United States Department of Agriculture.
-The name was changed again to the Bureau of Public Roads in 1915 and to the Public Roads Administration (PRA) in 1939.
-It was then shifted to the Federal Works Agency which was abolished in 1949 when its name reverted to Bureau of Public Roads under the Department of Commerce.

 With the coming of the bicycle in the 1890s, interest grew regarding the improvement of streets and roads in America.
 The traditional method of putting the burden on maintaining roads on local landowners was increasingly inadequate.
-New York State took the lead in 1898, and by 1916 the old system had been discarded everywhere.
+In 1893, the federal Office of Road Inquiry (ORI) was founded; in 1905, it was renamed the Office of Public Roads (OPR) and made a division of the United States Department of Agriculture.

 Demands grew for local and state government to take charge.
-With the coming of the automobile after 1910, urgent efforts were made to upgrade and modernize dirt roads designed for horse-drawn wagon traffic.
-The American Association for Highway Improvement was organized in 1910.
+With the coming of the automobile, urgent efforts were made to upgrade and modernize dirt roads designed for horse-drawn wagon traffic.
+In 1910, the American Association for Highway Improvement was organized.
 Funding came from automobile registration, and taxes on motor fuels, as well as state aid.
-In 1916, federal-aid was first made available to improve post-roads, and promote general commerce.
-Congress appropriated $75 million over a five-year period, with the Secretary of Agriculture in charge through the Bureau of Public Roads, in cooperation with the state highway departments.
-There were 2.4 million miles of rural dirt rural roads in 1914; 100,000 miles had been improved with grading and gravel, and 3000 miles were given high quality surfacing.
-The rapidly increasing speed of automobiles, and especially trucks, made maintenance and repair high-priority item.
-Concrete was first used in 1893, and expanded until it became the dominant surfacing material in the 1930s.
+By 1914, there were 2.4 million miles of rural dirt rural roads; 100,000 miles had been improved with grading and gravel, and 3,000 miles were given high-quality surfacing.
+The rapidly increasing speed of automobiles, and especially trucks, made maintenance and repair high-priority items.

+In 1915, OPR's name was changed to the Bureau of Public Roads.
+The following year, federal aid was first made available to improve post roads and promote general commerce: $75 million over five years, issued through the BPR in cooperation with the state highway departments.